jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 threat detection and response, with the ability to expand coverage across geographies and scale up as needed.
 OEMs can leverage a proven build\-operate\-transfer (BOT) model to ensure optimal flexibility and eliminate lock\-in.
-Upstreams vSOC service trains OEM teams on implemented models, methodologies, and playbooks to ensure a smooth hand\-over when needed.
+Upstream’s vSOC service trains OEM teams on implemented models, methodologies, and playbooks to ensure a smooth hand\-over when needed.
 The service is delivered from secure advanced facilities, in the US and Israel, and uses compartmentalized Role\-Based Access Control (RBAC) data access permissions.
 The service is fully compliant with regulations, including the European GDPR adequacy requirements, and can be remotely audited with ease.
-Upstreams vSOC
+Upstream’s vSOC
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 127
 During 2023, Upstream has enhanced detection and investigation capabilities by extending vSOC visibility in several key areas showcased below, and